 - Social history - important in many ways; eg, a metal worker with arc eye, an elderly person whose cataracts are making it difficult for them to cope alone, an HGV driver who needs to contact the DVLA.

-Please see the separate article on Examination of the Eye where there is a comprehensive description of eye examination.
+Please see also the Examination of the Eye article where there is a comprehensive description of eye examination.
 The essence of examination involves a look at the eye's structure and at its functioning.

 Assessment of structure